-- You must have Administrator level access to turn on this setting.
+- You must have Administrator or Manager-level access to turn on this setting.

-- Check the Require MFA for access to this account box.
+- Click the Authentication tab and select the Require MFA for access to this account checkbox.

 - Click Save.

-- You can have both SSO and MFA turned on in your IT Glue account, plus set MFA up through your SSO provider.
-This gives you the highest security for an SSO enabled IT Glue account, by making sure that only users with MFA configured have the ability to sign in.
+You can have both single-sign on (SSO) and enforced MFA turned on in your IT Glue account, plus set MFA up through your SSO provider.
+This gives you the highest security for an SSO-enabled IT Glue account, by making sure that only users with MFA set up have the ability to log in.

 An Administrator can reset the user's MFA from the Account > Users screen.
 Find the user's name and click the (pencil icon) on the far right.
 On the Edit User screen, click the Reset MFA link to immediately reset the user's MFA.